Follow the step-by-step instructions below to learn how to create source documents and make them available for monitoring.

 Complete the following steps to upload source documents:

 - Complete the required and any additional optional fields as needed.
-See the Source Upload Tips section for more information on tips and tricks that you can use while uploading source documents.

-If you need to edit the field on a document after saving, open the document and select Edit Fields () in the Document Information panel.
+If you need to edit a field on a document after saving, open the document and select Edit Fields () in the Document Information panel.
 Once finalized, only Site Administrator users can edit the fields on source documents.

 Source Upload Tips